Andrew Leigh: Political career

-In the 1995 NSW election, Leigh stood as the Labor candidate for the New South Wales state seat of Northcott, receiving an 8-point swing, but nonetheless losing by a large margin to Barry O'Farrell.
+In the 1995 NSW election, Leigh stood as the Labor candidate for the New South Wales state seat of Northcott, receiving an 8-point swing, but nonetheless losing by a large margin to Barry O'Farrell of the Liberal Party.
+Since then, O'Farrell occasionally sends Leigh "lovely little handwritten congratulations" for life milestones.

 On 24 April 2010, Leigh was selected as Labor's candidate for the Australian federal seat of Fraser following the announced retirement of Bob McMullan.
 Fraser was a safe Labor seat.
 Leigh was subsequently elected in the Australian federal election held on 21 August 2010.

-Gillard Government Ministry
+Gillard government ministry

-In 2013, Leigh served as the Government Spokesperson on Opposition costings.
+In 2013, Leigh served as the government spokesperson on Opposition costings.
 Leigh was then promoted into the Ministry of Julia Gillard on the 25 March 2013 as the Parliamentary Secretary to the Prime Minister following a Cabinet reshuffle in the wake of a failed leadership challenge on Prime Minister Julia Gillard.
 Leigh, a supporter of Gillard, lost this position after the June 2013 Labor leadership spill.

-Shorten and Albanese Shadow Ministry
+Shorten and Albanese shadow ministry

 After the 2013 federal election, Leigh was appointed by Bill Shorten as Shadow Assistant Treasurer and Shadow Minister for Competition.
 After the 2016 federal election, Leigh continued as the Shadow Assistant Treasurer and added the portfolios of Shadow Minister for Competition and Productivity, Shadow Minister for Charities and Not-for-Profits, and Shadow Minister for Trade in Services.

 After the 2019 federal election, Leigh was dropped from the outer ministry of the Shadow Ministry of Anthony Albanese due to his decision to remain factionally unaligned.
 Leigh however was appointed to the parliamentary secretary-level positions of Shadow Assistant Minister for Treasury and Shadow Assistant Minister for Charities.

-Albanese Government Ministry
+Albanese government ministry

 After the 2022 federal election, Leigh was appointed the Assistant Minister for Competition, Charities and Treasury.
 In this role, he has criticised the lack of dynamism in the Australian economy, and the decline in social capital in the Australian community.
+In May 2023, Leigh was appointed Assistant Minister for Employment.
+Following the re-election of the Albanese government in the 2025 federal election, Leigh was appointed Assistant Minister for Productivity, Competition, Charities and Treasury to the second Albanese ministry.

+In July 2025, Leigh approved Deductible Gift Recipient (DGR) status for Equality Australia after prior rejections by the Australian Charities and Not-for-profits Commission (ACNC), the Administrative Appeals Tribunal, and the Federal Court.
+The approvals were granted under ministerial discretion following public lobbying, including a written request by Equality Australia's CEO, Anna Brown.
+At the time of the decision, Equality Australia was collecting tax-deductible donations via the HIV/AIDS charity Thorne Harbour Health, a practice that drew formal complaints to the ACNC and the Australian Taxation Office.
+Equality Australia defended the partnership as a lawful auspice arrangement.